-At the Manchin Injury Law Group in West Virginia, we see people who have lost someone close to them in a car accident all the time.
+At the Manchin Injury Law Group, our West Virginia auto accident attorneys see people who have lost someone close to them in a car accident all the time.
 They often come to us after learning what caused the accident, but there are also times when they need to prove that another driver’s negligence, poor sign placement or a malfunction in the vehicle caused the accident that killed their loved one.

 We seek maximum compensation in such cases.
-For a free consultation with a fatal car accident lawyer, call us at (304) 367-1862.
+For a free consultation with a fatal car accident lawyer in West Virginia, call us at (304) 367-1862.